OpenLMIS/openlmis-ref-distro/docs/source/conventions/performance.rst

 The reports are presented using `Performance Plugin`_.
 When looking at this report you'll see:

-* a graph that shows all of the endpoints (requests) over time
+* A graph that shows all of the endpoints (requests) over time.
-* a report for a build which includes an average over time, as well as a table showing KPIs of each request.
+* A report for a build which includes an average over time, as well as a table showing KPIs of each request.

 A simple Scenario (with authentication)